targzeta/delete-nl-spaces/README.md

-Delete Needless Spaces: Emacs minor mode for removing unnecessary spaces from a buffer
+Delete Needless Spaces
 ================

+Emacs minor mode for removing unnecessary spaces from a buffer

 Intro:
 ------
 Delete Needless Spaces is a minor mode that keep clean our buffers from spaces.
 It’s enabled by default for all new and already cleaned buffers but, if you visit a non-cleaned file, it disables itself.